Jayaram13690/Drive_Guard_Alert_System/README.md

-# Driver Drowsiness Detection System
+# Drive Guard Alert System

 ## Introduction

-This project focuses on building a Driver Drowsiness Detection System that monitors a driver's eye status using a webcam and alerts them if they appear drowsy.
+This project focuses on building a Drive Guard Alert System that monitors a driver's eye status using a webcam and alerts them if they appear drowsy.
 We utilize **OpenCV** for image capture and preprocessing, while a **Convolutional Neural Network (CNN)** model classifies whether the driver's eyes are 'Open' or 'Closed.'
 If drowsiness is detected, an alarm is triggered to alert the driver.

 ## Project Overview